Seven steps to build or buy a villa in Thailand

 Property developers offer a comprehensive package to buy and build land and villa.
 The parcel itself and main components of the construction are already pre-selected and the investor has a certain degree of flexibility and decision making power to adjust the property in accordance with his needs and wishes.

 There is obviously never ever a “zero risk” situation in Thailand.
-Right actions for the future are the best apologies for wrong ones in the past.
-But it is preferable to avoid the typical rookie mistakes which are made by foreigners with a high risk tolerance.
+Right actions for the future are the best apologies for the wrong ones in the past.
+But it is preferable to avoid the typical rookie mistakes which are made by foreigners with high-risk tolerance.

 As good as it gets: Seven steps to secure your place in paradise

 #1.
 Purchase price: Foreign investors deem typically themselves to be fully fit to negotiate the total investment amount without the need for a local counselor.
-However, they have only a rough understanding of the profit margin in the Thai property markets, the set screws how to get a better deal, and the right time and approach to reduce the whole investment.
+However, they have only a rough understanding of the profit margin in the Thai property markets, the adjustment screws how to get a better deal, and the right time and approach to reduce the whole investment.
 Without a deep market and legal knowledge, they are easy prey by giving millions of Baht away without a good reason.
+Structured property investments are focussed on a high return.
+Some details are described in our article “Rental guarantees, timeshares, and fractional ownership models“.

 A leasehold structure is acceptable if the investor fully understands that Thailand has no leasehold legislation and the term stands for a rental contract only.
 After reading “Crazy little thing called lease“, it is obvious that additional protection is meaningful.